Skip to main content

 For more information on audio rendering and a complete asset catalogue for all scenes, take a look at the Asset Information page.

-Each of the scenes feature two types of audio playback:
+Each scene features two types of audio playback:

-• Event-based playback: Triggered by a user interation or scripted event, the event-based audio normally represents repeatable events such as impact sounds or doors opening / closing, that can occur at any time.
+• Event-based playback: Triggered by a user interaction or scripted event.
+Represents repeatable occurrences such as impact sounds or doors opening and closing.

 Acoustic Diversity

-A large portion of the scene design was driven by attempting to provide a set of acoustically diverse environments.
-The choice of a Cave, Cinema, and Mansion not only offered differences in potential scene tasks and audio stimuli, but also acoustic properties required in acoustic auralization.
-To gain some initial impressions, we gathered some initial ratings on rendering 'relevance' for a given set of acoustic attributes in each scene (N = 5 audio experts).
-See publication for attribute descriptions.
+A large portion of the scene design was driven by acoustic diversity.
+The choice of Cave, Cinema, and Mansion provides contrasting acoustic environments in terms of scene tasks, audio stimuli, and the acoustic properties relevant to auralization.
+To gain initial impressions, rendering relevance was rated for a set of acoustic attributes across each scene (N = 5 audio experts).
+See the publication for full attribute descriptions.

 Bespoke Acoustic Geometry